Ever wonder how a newcomer can feel truly accepted in a new town?

 6. Reflect and Share

 After each shift, jot down what you learned.
-Share your experience on social media or with friends.
-This not only reinforces your commitment but also invites others to join, expanding your network.
+And share your experience on social media or with friends.
+This not only reinforces your commitment but also invites others to join, expanding your network That's the part that actually makes a difference..

 Common Mistakes / What Most People Get Wrong